Racheal-spec/Instasearchmovie/README.md

 ## TECHNICAL NOTES

-1.State management using Redux toolkit
+1. State management using Redux toolkit

 2. Authentication and authorization using supabase

 3. Used an advanced data fetching and caching tool called RTK-Query

 4. Enforced type safety at runtime using typescript

 5. Responsive design using css-grid and flex-box

 6. Environment set-up using Create-React-App

 ## LIVE DEMO